 The lab notebook should contain dated entries including a list of the goal(s) for each week, and a summary of progress towards those goals.
-The notebook progress should be reviewed at weekly meetings between the mentee and mentor with new goals set for the following week.
+Progress captured in the notebook should be reviewed at weekly meetings between the mentee and mentor with new goals set for the following week.